CDL-Quantum/CohortProject_2021/Week3_VQE/README.md

 All of these methods consist of choosing a "trial wavefunction" depending on one or more parameters, and finding the values of these parameters for which the expectation value of the energy is the lowest possible.
 However, the CCSD method is the only one of them that can obtain energies below the ground state, which makes it non-variational.

 We present below the PESs generated with each classical method for LiH, H<sub>4</sub> and N<sub>2</sub>.
-Dashed vertical lines indicate the experimental bond length for the diatomic molecules according to [NIST database](https://cccbdb.nist.gov/diatomicexpbondx.asp).
+Dashed vertical lines on diatomic molecule graphs indicate the experimental bond length of the molecule according to [NIST database](https://cccbdb.nist.gov/diatomicexpbondx.asp).

 ![LiH](./lih.png)